 The kidneys of dogs work the same way as humans’ kidneys.
 They prevent toxic buildup by removing waste.
 Dog’s kidneys, not performing correctly, might be poisonous.

 Kidney malfunction is caused by normal aging, a ruptured bladder, or kidney stones.
-Take the dog to your veterinarian as soon as possible if you see uncharacteristic accidents in your home or if your dog starts taking a large amount of water and urinates frequently.
+Take the dog to your veterinarian as soon as possible if you see uncharacteristic accidents in your home or if your dog starts taking a large amount of water and urinating frequently.

 The pancreas makes insulin, which helps to move glucose into the body’s cells from the body.
 The body’s cells use glucose for energy.
 However, poor functioning or poor production of insulin can cause diabetes.